effExTeam/Precision-Observables-and-Higgs-Signals-Effective-passageto-select-BSM/README.md

 2D plot files are named as {model name}_ {parameter_1}_ {parameter_2}.

 In 1D plots, median and 68% credible intervals are shown for point estimates, alongwith the histogram and PDF.

+rgTHDM_d6.m file contains the SMEFT matching result for heavy scalar doublet model.
+The Wilson coefficients are runned down in the leading-log approximation from the matching scale to M_Z scale.